River discharge

 F = AIBECSFunction(T_OCIM2, G_radiorivers)

-(::SciMLBase.ODEFunction{false, SciMLBase.FullSpecialize, AIBECS.var"#f#58"{Tuple{AIBECS.var"#49#50"{SparseMatrixCSC{Float64, Int64}}}, Vector{Int64}, AIBECS.var"#G#56"{Tuple{typeof(Main.G_radiorivers)}, AIBECS.var"#tracers#54"{Int64, Int64}}, AIBECS.var"#tracer#55"{Int64, Int64}}, LinearAlgebra.UniformScaling{Bool}, Nothing, Nothing, AIBECS.var"#jac#63"{AIBECS.var"#T#60"{Tuple{AIBECS.var"#49#50"{SparseMatrixCSC{Float64, Int64}}}, Int64, Vector{Int64}}, AIBECS.var"#∇ₓG#59"{Tuple{typeof(Main.G_radiorivers)}, Int64, Int64}}, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, typeof(SciMLBase.DEFAULT_OBSERVED), Nothing, Nothing}) (generic function with 1 method)
+(::SciMLBase.ODEFunction{false, SciMLBase.FullSpecialize, AIBECS.var"#f#58"{Tuple{AIBECS.var"#49#50"{SparseMatrixCSC{Float64, Int64}}}, Vector{Int64}, AIBECS.var"#G#56"{Tuple{typeof(Main.G_radiorivers)}, AIBECS.var"#tracers#54"{Int64, Int64}}, AIBECS.var"#tracer#55"{Int64, Int64}}, LinearAlgebra.UniformScaling{Bool}, Nothing, Nothing, AIBECS.var"#jac#63"{AIBECS.var"#T#60"{Tuple{AIBECS.var"#49#50"{SparseMatrixCSC{Float64, Int64}}}, Int64, Vector{Int64}}, AIBECS.var"#∇ₓG#59"{Tuple{typeof(Main.G_radiorivers)}, Int64, Int64}}, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, Nothing, typeof(SciMLBase.DEFAULT_OBSERVED), Nothing, Nothing, Nothing, Nothing}) (generic function with 1 method)

 generate the steady-state problem prob,